cockroachdb/docs/v2.1/managed-sign-up-for-a-cluster.md

 You use this URL to reach the [Admin UI for your cluster](managed-use-the-admin-ui.html).
 This URL is typically the combination of the global hostname and port `8080`.

 Once you open the URL, you'll need to log in with the username and password mentioned above.

-### Private Slack channel

-Your confirmation email will identify the name of the private Slack channel to use if you have questions or run into issues.
-You'll receive a separate email invitation to the Slack channel.